-Our community is steeped in the historic church, drawing on the rich liturgy and theology of both the Anglican and Lutheran traditions.
-In keeping with historic Christianity, we affirm the ecumenical creeds, and highly value scripture as God's authoritative word to us.
-We affirm the importance of physical symbols and art in worship, and seek to warmly encourage a creative, passionate, and intimate embrace of the triune God in our services.
+Our community draws on the rich liturgy and theology of both the Anglican and Lutheran traditions.
+In keeping with historic Christianity, we affirm the ecumenical creeds, and highly value Holy Scripture as God's authoritative word to us.
+We affirm the importance of physical symbols and art in worship and we seek to encourage a creative, passionate, and intimate embrace of the triune God in our services.

 The ancient liturgy, the celebration of the Eucharist (The Lord's Table) and the empowered preaching of God's Word is at the center of our worship.
 It is only as we are strengthened by our triune God and directed by his voice that we find real hope, joy, and peace.